Skip to content

 US advisory (2026) Level 4 — Do Not Travel

-UK advisory (2026) All-but-essential travel to Mandalay Region; against all travel to townships north of the city
+UK advisory (2026) Against all-but-essential travel to Mandalay Region; against all travel to townships north of the city

-2026 operational note Reopened April 2025 after Sagaing-earthquake damage; running normally
+2026 operational status Reopened 4 April 2025 after Sagaing-earthquake damage; running normally since

-Layover verdict Not viable for sightseeing — stay airside or use a pre-booked secure transfer
+Layover verdict Not viable for city sightseeing — stay airside or use a pre-booked secure transfer

 More deals you might like